-- Transport Protocol (xxTp): The transport protocol is used to perform segmentation and reassembly of large protocol data units (PDUs).
-On CAN (CanTp), this protocol is compatible (in certain configuration settings) to ISO TP (see Section 5.1).
-Just like ISO TP, the user of the services provided by the transport protocol is the diagnostic layer, called Diagnostic Communication Manager in AUTOSAR (see below). - Network Management (xxNm, Nm): Similar to OSEK NM (see Section 3.2) the AUTOSAR NM modules provide means for the coordinated transition of the ECUs in a network into and out of a low-power (or even power down) sleep mode.
-AUTOSAR NM is hereby divided into two modules: a communication protocol independent module named Generic NM (Nm) and communication protocol dependent modules named FlexRay NM (FrNm) and CAN NM (CanNm)5. - State Manager (xxSm): The State Manager modules (CanSm, LinSm, and FrSm) facilitate the state management of the respective communication controllers with respect to communication system dependent start-up and shutdown features and provide a common state machine API to the upper layer (i.e., the Communication Manager (ComM)).
-This API consists of functions for requesting the communication modes Full, Silent (i.e., listen only), and No Communication. - PDU Router (PduR): The PDU Router module provides two major services.
+- State Manager (<Net>SM): The State Manager modules (CanSM, LinSM, FrSM, and EthSM) facilitate the state management of the respective communication controllers with respect to communication system dependent startup and shutdown features and provide a common state machine API to the upper layer (i.e., the Communication Manager (ComM)).
+This API consists of functions for requesting the communication modes Full, Silent (i.e., listen only), and No Communication. - XCP (Xcp): For measurement and calibration purposes via CAN, FlexRay, and Ethernet networks, AUTOSAR includes an Xcp module in the communication stack, which implements the ASAM XCP specification (see Section 5.1). - PDU Router (PduR): The PDU Router module provides two major services.
 On the one hand, it dispatches PDUs received via the underlying modules (i.e., Interface and Transport Layer modules) to the different higher layers (Com, Dcm).
 On the other hand, the PDU router performs gateway functionalities between different communication networks by forwarding PDUs from one interface to another of either the same (e.g., FlexRay to FlexRay) or of different type (e.g., CAN to FlexRay).
 Routing decisions in the PDU Router are based on a static routing table and on the identifiers of the PDUs. - PDU Multiplexer (IpduM): The PDU Multiplexer module takes care of multiplexing parts of a PDU.
 Hereby, the value of a dedicated part of the PDU (the multiplexer switch) is used to define the semantic content of the remainder of the PDU (just like the tag element in a variant record or a union in programming languages).
 In the reception case, multiplexed PDUs are forwarded from the PduR to the IpduM for demultiplexing.
 Once demultiplexed, the IpduM hands the PDUs back to the PduR.
 In the sending case, the PduR obtains a PDU from Com and hands this PDU to the IpduM for multiplexing.
-The IpduM returns the multiplexed PDU to the PduR, which routes the multiplexed PDU to its final destination. - Communication (Com): The Com module provides signal-based communication to the upper layer (Rte).
-The signal-based communication service of Com can be used for intra-ECU communication as well as for inter-ECU communication.
-In the former case, Com mainly uses shared memory for this intra-ECU communication whereas for the latter case at the sender side Com packs multiple signals into a PDU and forwards this PDU to the PduR in order to issue the PDU's transmission via the respective Interface module.
+The IpduM returns the multiplexed PDU to the PduR, which routes the multiplexed PDU to its final destination. - Communication (Com): Similar to OSEK Com (see Section 3) the Com module in AU-TOSAR provides signal-based communication to the upper layer (Rte).
+The signalbased communication service of Com can be used for intra-ECU communication as well as for inter-ECU communication.
+In the former case, Com mainly uses shared memory for this intra-ECU communication whereas for the latter case at the sender side Com packs multiple signals into a PDU and forwards this PDU to the PduR in order to issue the PDU's transmission via the respective Interface module. - On the receiver side, Com obtains a PDU from the PDU router, extracts the signals contained in the PDU, and forwards the extracted signals to the upper software layer (Rte). - Diagnostic Communication Manager (Dcm): The Diagnostic Communication Manager module is a sub-module of the AUTOSAR diagnostic module.
+The Dcm module provides services which allow a tester device to control diagnostic functions in an ECU via the communication network (i.e., CAN, LIN, FlexRay).
+Hereby the Dcm supports the diagnostic protocols UDS and OBD (see Section 4.2 for details).